vanburencountymi-digital-information/airtable-directory/readme.md

 ```
 [staff_directory]
 ```
-Displays the full staff directory.
+Displays the full staff directory as a table (default).

 Filter by Department (using Department ID):
 ```